NetComposer/nksip/doc/reference/callback_functions.md

 This function is called by NkSIP to process a new incoming REFER.

-You should get the "refer-to" header, and, if accepted, start a INVITE to that address, start a new subscription and send responses back.

-If you reply a 2xx response like `ok`  or `accepted`, a dialog and a subscription will start.
-You should extract the "refer-to" header, start a new INVITE to that url and send any response back to the subscription using [nksip_uac:notify/3](sending_functions#notify), according to RFC3515.

 You should send `ok` if the request has been accepte or `decline` if not.
 If you are going to spend more than a few seconds to reply, you should reply `accepted`, and if the request is not accepted later on, send a NOTIFY with appropiate reason.

-The request sending functions accept option `{refer_subscription_id`, SubsHandle} to send automatically send a valid NOTIFY after each provisional or the final response.
+If you reply a 2xx response like `ok`  or `accepted`, a dialog and a subscription will start.
+You should extract the _Refer-To_ header, start a new INVITE to that url and, according to RFC3515,  send any response back to the subscription using [nksip_uac:notify/3](sending_functions.md#notify).
+The request sending functions accept option `{refer_subscription_id, SubsHandle}` to automatically send a valid NOTIFY after each provisional or the final response.

 This would be a typical implementation:
 ```erlang